Randomly repeated measurements on quantum systems: Correlations and topological invariants of the quantum evolution: Introduction

 Our main intention is to present in this article a study of the effect of independent and identically distributed random time steps $\{\tau_k\}$ on the ME.
 For this purpose we want to answer the following questions: (1) Do we still obtain quantization of the number of attempts for the first successful measurement?
 (2) Is the average mean time for the first detection also quantized, as found for stroboscopic measurements?
 (3) How can dynamical quantization be related to topological invariants?
 (4) Do random time steps affect the divergent fluctuations near resonances?
 To answer these questions we will develop a theory of the first detection time under repeated random measurements.
 Our work is based on the ideas presented by Gr\"unbaum et al.~\cite{Gruenbaum2013} for fixed time steps and related to a work by Varbanov et al.~\cite{varbanov08} on random time steps, who studied the conditions for the existence of non-detectable dark states.
-Random time measurements were discussed also for open quantum systems \cite{2020arXiv201104403R}, while for closed quantum systems they were recently studied by us in terms of average return and transition probabilities \cite{kessler2020detection}.
-Here we will focus on the quantized finite return time and how it is related to the dimensionality of the underlying Hilbert space.
-This includes an analysis of the role of averaging with respect to random time steps in comparison to individual realizations of these random time steps.
+Random time measurements were discussed also for open quantum systems \cite{2020arXiv201104403R}, while for closed quantum systems they were recently studied by us in terms of average return and transition probabilities \cite{PhysRevA.103.022222}.
+The present work is an extension of the latter in which we explain in detail the origin of the quantization of the mean return time.
+For this purpose we compare the Berry phase of the return amplitude, averaged with respect to the distribution of the measurement times.
+It will be shown that the average Berry phase is equal to the average number of measurements for the first detected return and equal to the dimensionality of the accessible Hilbert space.
+The average Berry phase is reminiscent of the quantized winding number in case of stroboscopic measurements \cite{Gruenbaum2013}.